 Myomas are associated with a wide range of symptoms depending on their size and location.
 It is not uncommon for patients to report symptoms of abnormal uterine bleeding (AUB), heavy menstrual bleeding (HMB), dysmenorrhea, dyspareunia with deep penetration, pelvic pressure, infertility, and recurrent pregnancy loss.
 AUB and HMB are the most common complaints in women with symptomatic myomas.
 Less frequently, patients have symptoms of mass effect such as difficulty with urination, constipation, and numerous other abdominal complaints due to local compression from large or metastatic fibroids.

 Approximately 7–14% of women in the United States have symptomatic uterine fibroids.
 The incidence of symptomatic cases of fibroids increases with age.
 As previously noted, the actual occurrence in the United States is around 40–60%, depending on the study population.
 Furthermore, these benign lesions have significant health care implications, accounting for $5.9 to $34.4 billion annually in in the United States for medical and surgical management.
-The frequency of leiomyomas and their significant impact on a patient’s quality of life and ...
+The frequency of leiomyomas and their significant impact on a patient’s ...